iecse/OrderOfChaos_TechTatva2025/09. SacredPort/SacredPortal.md

 ## Game Theory, Graphs

 -Mahika

-## Problem Statement
+A kingdom is represented as an undirected graph.
+There are three special nodes:
+- 0 → The Sacred Portal (the exit).
+- 1 → Starting position of the Light Spirit.
+- 2 → Starting position of the Shadow Beast.

-In a mystical kingdom, a Light Spirit is trying to escape into the Sacred Portal (Hole, node 0) while being hunted by a Shadow Beast.
+The Light Spirit wants to reach the Sacred Portal (node 0) to escape.
+The Shadow Beast wants to catch the Light Spirit (both on the same node).
-The kingdom is modeled as an undirected magical realm (graph), where each node is a mystical location (castle, forest, cavern).
-Paths between locations are edges of the graph.
-The Light Spirit starts at node 1.
-The Shadow Beast starts at node 2.
-The Sacred Portal is at node 0, where the Light Spirit can vanish to safety.

-Rules of the chase:
+The game works like this:
-The Light Spirit moves first, then the Shadow Beast, and they alternate turns.
+The Light Spirit moves first, then the Shadow Beast, and they keep alternating.
-Each turn, they must travel along one magical pathway (edge).
+On each turn, a player must move to one of the connected nodes (follow an edge).
-The Shadow Beast is forbidden from entering the Sacred Portal (node 0).
+The Shadow Beast is not allowed to enter the Sacred Portal (node 0).

-The chase can end in three ways:
+The game can end in three ways:

-If the Light Spirit reaches the Sacred Portal, the Light Spirit wins (return 1).
+1. If the Light Spirit reaches node 0 → Light Spirit wins (output 1).
-If the Shadow Beast catches the Light Spirit (both at same node), the Shadow Beast wins (return 2).
+2. If the Shadow Beast lands on the same node as the Light Spirit → Shadow Beast wins (output 2).
-If a magical stalemate occurs (repeating the same configuration with the same turn), the game is a draw (return 0).

-Both beings are assumed to play optimally to maximize their chances of winning.

-## Task:
+3. If the same situation repeats again and again (same positions, same turn) → Draw (output 0).

-Given the magical map (graph), determine the outcome of the duel assuming both play optimally.
+You need to determine the result of the game if both play optimally.
 ## Input

 The first line contains an integer n (the number of nodes in the graph).